qdm12/dns/README.md

 1. Configure your router to use the LAN IP address of your Docker host as its primary DNS address.
 If a secondary DNS address is required, use cloudfare address directly as a fallback 1.1.1.1

-1. Note that this container connects to Cloudflare DNS on port TCP 853 for a secured communication, and exchange DNS queries with port 53 TCP (and not **UDP**) for an encrypted communication.
+1. Note that this container connects to Cloudflare DNS on port TCP 853 for a secured HTTPS communication, and exchange DNS queries with port 53 TCP (and not **UDP**) for an encrypted communication of DNS queries.